 The guide describes the route for setting up sessions with Blackboard Collaborate or Teams Meetings.
 It also makes a comparison of the setup process for each platform to highlight essential constraints and limitations.

-2. Make joining links for online interactive sessions available within the Blackboard module.
+1. Make joining links for live online sessions available within the Blackboard module.

 This provides a consistent access point for students.
 The reason for this is:

 - Links to join online sessions cannot be added in the students’ CMISGo timetable.

 - You may not necessarily know, in advance, who needs to attend the live online session.

 - Are automatically associated with the Blackboard module.

 - Add the Blackboard Collaborate tool link to the module menu to give students access.

 - Students should not be sent guest links to join Blackboard Collaborate sessions, where practically possible.